MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-alerts-actions.md

 | Custom JSON payload |Custom payload to send with the webhook.
 See below for details. |

 Webhooks include a URL and a payload formatted in JSON that is the data sent to the external service.
-By default, the payload will include the values in the following table.
+By default, the payload includes the values in the following table.
 You can choose to replace this payload with a custom one of your own.
 In that case you can use the variables in the table for each of the parameters to include their value in your custom payload.

 | Parameter | Variable | Description |